 It used to be that you needed a prescription in order to purchase many popular over-the-counter medications with your FSA funds.
 That left some people scheduling unnecessary doctor's appointments just to get a prescription for something they could easily buy over the counter.

 That all changed when the CARES Act passed in March 2020, expanding the list of FSA-eligible items.
-Now you can use FSA funds to pay for many of your favorite over-the-counter medications and treatments with no additional documentation necessary.
+Now you can use FSA funds to pay for many of your favorite over-the-counter medications with no prescription necessary.

 10 Popular FSA-eligible OTC items

 If you're like some people, you may have money left over in your FSA at the end of the year.
-If your employer doesn't let you roll over money from your FSA or provide a grace period, then you have to use the funds before December 31.
+If your employer doesn't let you roll over money from your FSA or provide a grace period, then you have to use the funds before your plan ends.

 Here are the top 10 FSA-eligible items you should have in your medicine cabinet: